jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Television shows tends to show ecosystems as constant fighting for survival; biologists see them as species working in tandem, each one's specialization keeping the others viable.

 Here's an interesting example using the Jumanji movies.
 In the stories, strangers are pulled into a magical board game and forced to work together to escape.
 Each one has a different specialized skill—strength, speed, map-reading, weapons.
 The shared problem creates a team—the different skills mean no one escapes alone.
 Ecosystems work the same way.
 A polar bear and a seal have almost nothing in common as organisms, but the same arctic carrying capacity makes their fates inseparable, and each contributes a different specialization to the system.
-Selection edits not for similarity, but for the ability to share problems—and share specializations — with whoever else happens to be in the same niche.
+Selection edits not for similarity, but for the ability to share problems—and share specializations—with whoever else happens to be in the same niche.

 Imagine that, your virus and you are teammates.
 In evolutionary terms, a body that can't fight off this virus is also a body unlikely to support healthy offspring.
 The virus reciprocates to the ecosystem by ending the game of one lifeform, so the rest get more energy of the carrying capacity to play the game.